-‘Cookies’ are small text files that are stored by the browser (e.g. Internet Explorer or Safari) on your computer or mobile phone.
-They allow websites to store such things as user preferences.
-You can think of cookies as providing a “memory” for the website, enabling it to recognise a user and respond appropriately.
+“Cookies” are small text files stored by your browser (eg Internet Explorer or Safari) on your computer or mobile phone.
+They allow websites to store things like user preferences.
+You can think of cookies as a “memory” for the website, allowing it to recognize a user and respond accordingly.

-A visit to a page on agi.pt may generate the following types of cookie:
+- A visit to a page on agi.pt may generate the following types of cookies:

-Every time a user visits our website, web analytics software provided by a third party generates an anonymous analytics cookie.
+- Whenever a user visits our website, web analytics software provided by third parties generates an anonymous analytics cookie.

-Your browser will tell us if you have these cookies, and if you don’t, we generate new ones.
+- Your browser will tell us if you have these cookies and if not, we will generate new ones.

-It is usually possible to stop your browser accepting cookies, or to stop it accepting cookies from a particular website.
-For example, we cannot tell if you are signed in without using cookies, so you would not be able to post comments.
+Generally, it is possible to stop the acceptance of cookies by the browser or a specific website.
+For example, we cannot know if you are logged in without using cookies; therefore, you will not be able to post comments.